ksreeds2016/Kristen_Capstone/README.md

 The data used I was able to obtain in CSV format, and able to clean up most of it through excel.
 It was then moved into python for further exploration, cleaning, and aggregation.
 Once I pulled the information I needed, I converted what was pulled into separate CSVs to be used for the final dashboards.
 A few issues I’ve come across is how overwhelmingly large the data was, and when trying to make charts, it skewed the charts to the point they weren’t usable.
 I had to go back into another process of cleaning and converting the data to format properly for the charts I needed for the analysis.

-Another issue that I hopefully will be able to rectify in the future is that the data for 2022 only goes to November.
-December’s data has not be made available yet, and the totals should expect at least a 15k-20k increase once I’m able to obtain that month.

 #### Technology Used

 - Excel - for cleaning